Analyzing Bloomin Brands's Unusual Options Activity | Benzinga

 Analyzing Bloomin Brands's Unusual Options Activity

-On Friday, shares of Bloomin Brands (NASDAQ:BLMN) saw unusual options activity.
-After the option alert, the stock price moved down to $24.82.
+Shares of Bloomin Brands (NASDAQ:BLMN) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $24.98.

 - Sentiment: BEARISH